Comments

 St James Park in London.

-John Rose's name is chiefly associated with viticulture with his
+John Rose's name is chiefly associated with viticulture following

 book, The English Vineyard Vindicated,

-being a standard work.
+which became a standard work in the field.
 Rose's name is also associated with

 |